A few years ago, a woman living in Berlin, named Angela Erdmann, 62, received a postcard.

 What made Angela’s postcard “noteworthy,” was that it had been mailed, in a sense, 101 years before, by a grandfather she’d never known.

-A century later, when a fisherman found the bottle in his net, near Kiel, the International Maritime Museum tracked down Richard’s descendant, and delivered it.
+A century later, when a fisherman found the bottle in his net, near Kiel, the International Maritime Museum tracked down Richard’s grand-daughter Angela, and delivered his message.

 Good job, museum guys, I think that’s pretty cool.
 Richard had passed away, in 1946, before Angela was born, but I’m sure he would have been delighted with this posthumous greeting.